 Snacking on 1 ounce of almonds adds 170 calories

-Snacking on 1 medium-size avocado adds around 200 calories
+Snacking on 1 medium-sized avocado adds around 200 calories

-2 tablespoon of peanut butter adds 190 calories
+2 tablespoons of peanut butter, add 190 calories

 You can also drink your favorite smoothies as a snack.
-To make it more calories dense, add protein powder, yogurt, milk to it.
-(More on the protein shake while breastfeeding below).
-This will give you an extra boost of vitamins and minerals that you and your baby can benefit from.
+To make it more calories dense, add protein powder, yogurt, milk to it (More on the protein shake while breastfeeding below).
+This will give you an extra boost of vitamins and minerals from which you and your baby can benefit.